-Surgery is used for taking a biopsy sample to correctly diagnose NHL, although X-rays, CT scans, MRIs, and PET scans can also be used.
-Usually, surgery is rarely used for NHL itself, unless the lymphoma has developed in a specific organ that isn’t within the lymphatic system.
+Surgery is used for taking a biopsy sample to correctly diagnose NHL, although X-rays, CT scans, MRIs and PET scans can also be used.
+Usually, surgery is rarely used for NHL itself, unless the lymphoma has developed in a specific organ that is not within the lymphatic system.
 For example, it can be used if the cancer has spread to the stomach or thyroid.

 Radiation is often the only treatment that is needed.
-It is a good option because it targets the tumor and doesn’t impact the rest of the body like chemotherapy can.
+It is a good option because it targets the tumor and does not impact the rest of the body like chemotherapy can.

 Chemotherapy consists of a variety of different drugs that fight cancer and can be taken intravenously or orally.
 These drugs are often a common treatment option for people who are in stage 1 through 4, and it is commonly used in combination with other types of treatment.